Raidriar796/Resonite-On-Steam-Deck/README.md

 - Antialiasing (AA) (Synced)- SMAA

 *Graphics < Gaussian Splat Rendering Quality*
-- Sorting Mega-operations per camera - 1.00
+- Sorting Mega-operations per camera (Synced) - 1.00
   - Gaussian Splats are incredibly GPU bound and will bring the deck to a crawl, you practically have to set this as low as possible to prevent Resonite from becoming unusable while one is active.

 *Network < Asset Gathering*